-Proposals will be evaluated for: (a) the significance and quality of the proposed research; (b) relatedness of the project to one or more of INRPHA's five priority areas; (c) feasibility that the project can be completed within one year; (d) likelihood that the proposed research will result in submission of an NIA proposal within 2 years; (e) likelihood the research will result in important publications with insights into rural population health and aging; and (f) credentials of investigator(s).
-Researchers at any career stage and from any disciplinary background are eligible to apply.
+Proposals will be evaluated for: (a) the significance and quality of the proposed research; (b) relatedness of the project to one or more of INRPHA's five priority areas or to rural population health and aging generally; (c) feasibility that the project can be completed within one year; (d) likelihood that the proposed research will result in submission of an NIA proposal within 2 years;

+(e) likelihood the research will result in important publications with insights into rural population health and aging; and (f) credentials of investigator(s).
+Researchers holding a doctoral degree, at any career stage, and from any disciplinary background are eligible to apply.
 Early career investigators are especially encouraged to apply.
+Investigators without a history of research funding are encouraged to collaborate with scholars who have funding experience.
 While not required, interdisciplinary proposals, junior-senior teams, and budgets indicating matching institutional support will be regarded favorably.
-Note that INRPHA will provide mentorship and/or assistance to grantees for follow-up NIH proposal development.
+Note that INRPHA will provide mentorship and/or assistance to grantees for follow-up NIA/NIH proposal development.